wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

    **Note:** The **StreamPrefix** and **TypePrefix** parameters ensure uniqueness on the destination system, if required.
 The StreamPrefix value creates unique PI Points on the PI System.
 To only send specific streams, edit the **EgressFilter** value.
 For examples of more advanced scenarios, see [Data egress configuration](xref:egress).

-4. Save the JSON file with the name _PeriodicEgressEndpoints.json_ to any directory on the device where Edge Data Store is installed.
+4. Save the JSON file with the name _PeriodicEgressEndpoints.json_ to any directory on the device where EDS is installed.
 5. To configure Edge Storage to send data to the PI System, run the following curl script from the directory where the JSON file is located.

 ```bash